-Munich trains aren't a snap, but they're easy enough and using the city's trains, buses and trams is the smart way to get around Munich.
+Munich trains aren't a snap, but they're easy enough and using the city's trains, buses, and trams is the smart way to get around Munich.

 Munich is divided into zones, but just about everywhere you'll want to go is in the "blue" zone.

-U Bahn trains, or "fast" trains, are mostly above ground, and the S bahn are largely underground electric trains.
+U Bahn trains, or "fast" trains, are mostly above ground, and the S Bahn are largely underground electric trains.
 Buses will connect you with trains if need be and you can buy single tickets which cover rides on buses and both kinds of trains.
 Tickets must be "validated" in a red or yellow clock/machine before you ride or a conductor may fine you (after validating your ticket for you to prevent you from using it again).